brysgithub/git-lucky/README.md

-# git-lucky
+# flashcard
-Welcome to our little gambling for fun app
+An MVP project for creating flashcards and testing yourself